MITK/MITK/Documentation/Doxygen/3-DeveloperManual/Concepts/ReaderWriterPage.md

 ## Additional Capabilities

 You can extend your reader writer with useful capabilities.
 All of these are optional
-+ Options: Reader and Writer support Options, a system to give additional information to them.
-When a user drags a file into MITK and it is opened by a reader which supports options, the user is shown a field with default options which he can change.
-Open a raw file from MITK-Data as an example. mitkRawImageFileReader is also a good reference implementation
 + Priority: Reader use a ranking with Get- and SetRanking in order to signify how well they are suited to read a file.
 If several readers are able to read a file, the one with the highest Ranking level will be chosen.
 + ProgressCallbacks : Readers are executed in a thread automatically.
 If the reader implements callbacks, the progress bar will be more accurate during loading of files.
 Note: Progress callbacks are work in progress.

 ## Ranking strategies